01TeeTheDev01/OpenWeather-API-Rest-Assured-Automation-Framework/README.md

 - Java: Programming language for writing the test automation scripts.

+### Maven
-- Maven: Build tool and dependency management for the project.
+Build tool and dependency management for the project.

+### TestNG
-- TestNG: Testing framework for unit and integration tests in Java.
+Testing framework for unit and integration tests in Java.

+### Rest-Assured
+Rest-Assured is a Java library that provides a fluent interface for testing and validating RESTful APIs.
+It allows you to easily make HTTP requests, validate responses, and perform assertions.

+### JSON Simple
+JSON Simple is a lightweight Java library for parsing and generating JSON (JavaScript Object Notation) data.
+It provides simple APIs for reading and writing JSON data, making it easy to work with JSON in Java applications.

+### Allure-TestNG
+Allure TestNG is an adapter for integrating Allure with the TestNG testing framework.
+Allure is a flexible framework designed to create detailed and comprehensive reports for test automation.
+It enhances test result reporting with rich visualization and analytics capabilities.

+### GSON:
+Gson is a Java library that can be used to convert Java Objects into their JSON representation and vice versa.
+It provides methods to serialize Java objects to JSON and deserialize JSON back into Java objects.

+### JavaFaker
+JavaFaker is a library that generates fake data, such as names, addresses, and other types of data, which can be useful for testing and seeding databases with realistic test data.

+### GitHub Actions
-- GitHub Actions: CI/CD pipeline for automating builds, tests, and deployments.
+CI/CD pipeline for automating builds, tests, and deployments.

 ## Usage
 Run the below command in the project source folder to run all tests: